RDBALL/401-lab09/README.md

 ### Problem Domain

 * Create a new application using your API Server and Authentication
-* Significant change was to take data models from food and clothing to food and drinks, effectively creating the seeds for an ordering system for an online restaurant
+* Significant change was to take data models from food and clothing to food and drinks, effectively creating the basis for an ordering system for an online restaurant
 * For a UI, we implemented an interactive CLI with Inquirer

 Deployed production server: [Heroku - rb-ac lab09 API](https://rb-ac-lab-09.herokuapp.com/)